Artur Janibekyan: Other

 He is a member of the Snob discussion club; he also holds workshops for students of the Skolkovo MBA program.

 He founded and sponsored the Ayb Education Foundation, an Armenian educational center comprising a school, a church, a community center, and a kindergarten that combines Armenian education with state-of-the-art educational technologies.
 He also holds educational masterclasses.

 In 2013 he lectured on "Trends in Russian Media" for students at Columbia University.

 He produced and sponsored "The Book" (2013), a documentary film directed by V. Mansky.
-In 2014 the film was shown during the official program of the documentary film "Free Thought" at the 36th Moscow International Film Festival.

 He supports of Gregory of Narek's ideas and organizes and sponsors all events and activities associated with Narek's name and work in Armenia.

 For his devotion to spiritual values and holy grounds in 2013 he was awarded the highest honor of the Armenian Apostolic Church, the Order of St. Gregory the Illuminator.

 In 2016 Janibekyan was awarded the first-class medal for "Merit for the Motherland" in Armenia.
-His name is immortalized in a bas-relief in the Cathedral of the Holy Transfiguration of the Lord of the Armenian Apostolic Church in the city of Moscow.
+His name is immortalized in a bas-relief in the Cathedral of the Holy Transfiguration of the Lord of the Armenian Apostolic Church in the city.

 In 2016 an open letter "The Future of the Armenian Nation is Decided Now" was published in The New York Times and Hayastani Hanrapetutyun on the initiative of the IDeA Fund, which was timed to the 110th anniversary of the All-Armenian Charitable Union (AGBU).
 The letter called on individuals, organizations, state and public institutions of Armenia to rethink the future and to join to improve the Armenian people's lifestyle.
 The letter was signed by Ruben Vardanyan, Noubar Afeyan, Vartan Gregorian, Charles Aznavour, Lord Ara Darzi, Samvel Karapetyan, Janibekyan, and others.

 In 2016 Janibekyan co-founded the largest regional startup forum "Sevan Startup Summit" in Armenia.
 In 2018, the project entered the international arena and was held in the UAE and India under the name "Seaside Startup Summit".
 In 2019, he co-founded the Seaside Startup Holdings Investment Fund.

 And since 2019 he has been a speaker of the forum.

 In January 2017, Arthur Janibekyan donated to the Cathedral a piece of the relics of Saint Gregory, the Illuminator purchased at one of the auctions in Paris, where relics of Armenian culture were presented.

 In 2017, 120 years after the first edition, one of the most important gems of Armenian sacred music, the Sacred Liturgy of Makar Yekmalyan, was released in Yerevan.
 The liturgy of the classic of Armenian sacred music was republished with new notes and additions thanks to the initiative of the Cultural Revival Foundation and its founder Artur Janibekyan personally.